 The rights and freedoms for individual employees to join, or choose not to join, unions, as described in Article 23 of the Universal Declaration of Human Rights, are fully respected by AMG.
-Across AMG, 1,981 employees (66%) were covered by such collective bargaining agreements.
-72% of AMG Critical Materials employees are covered by these arrangements, while AMG Engineering, which includes a higher proportion of professional salaried staff, has 51% of its employees covered.
-Once again, in 2017, AMG facilities had no strikes or lockouts.
+Once again in 2018, AMG facilities had no strikes or lockouts.